Chrissy Teigen Shuts Down Body-Shamers Who Criticized the Size of Her Boobs

-Model Chrissy Teigen is no stranger to body-shamers or internet, and her clapbacks are nothing short of iconic.
+Model Chrissy Teigen is no stranger to body-shamers or internet bullies, and her clapbacks are nothing short of iconic.
 (Remember her Piers Morgan shutdown?)

 The latest in Teigen-shaming comes as a result of a recent Twitter video, in which the model can be seen sitting on her husband John Legend’s lap, with her cleavage visible in a tiny, white button-up.
 In the video, Teigen and Legend pretend to be on the Bravo’s Below Deck, which the mom of two claims to be “one of the best shows on television.”